mozuki345/esx-legacy-for-quasar-inventory/README.md

 --> Download :
 - download this repository, latest fivem artifact and also download [inventory] assets from keymaster.fivem.net
+- don't forget to download quasar's progressbar. (https://github.com/quasar-scripts/progressbar)

 --> Setup :
-- config the server.cfg file, install the artifact, drop the inventory asset somewhere in /resources .
+- config the server.cfg file, install the artifact, drop the inventory asset and progressbar somewhere in /resources .
 - start xampp and create your database(utf8_general_ci), import legacy.sql and then inventory sql.
 - Config anything else you would like to change.